doytsujin/athackst.github.io/_articles/5_aws_deepracer_ros1_bridge.md

 Let's break this command down:

-* `--base-paths` : directory to search for source packages
+* `--base-paths` : directory to search for source packages.
 * `--merge-install` : Use the "--install-base" as the install prefix for all packages instead of a package specific subdirectory in the install base.
 This will make it easier to refer to this directory in the environment for inclusion in the ros1_bridge.
 * `--install-base` : The location to put the compiled outputs.
 * `--packages-select aws_deepracer_msgs` : The package to compile.
 Note that we're using the "eloquent" branch of this package.

 ### Set up the ROS Bridge

-Now that we have both our ROS1 messages and ROS2 messages compiled, we can build the ros1_bridge!
+Now that we have both our ROS messages and ROS2 messages compiled, we can build the `ros1_bridge`!

-The first thing you'll need to do is _carefully_, very _carefully_ set up your environment in order for the ros1_bridge to be able to find and link between the two workspaces.
+The first thing you'll need to do is _carefully_ (very _carefully_) set up the environment for the `ros1_bridge` to be able to find and link the two workspaces.

-In essence, you want to source the ROS1 spaces, then the ROS2 spaces.
-Except for the CMAKE_PREFIX_PATH since the ros1_bridge uses the cmake prefix to point to ROS2, and uses the ROS_PACKAGE_PATH to find the ROS1 spaces.
+In essence, you want to source the ROS spaces, then the ROS2 spaces.
+Except for the CMAKE_PREFIX_PATH since the `ros1_bridge` uses the cmake prefix to point to ROS2, and uses the ROS_PACKAGE_PATH to find the ROS spaces.

 ```bash
 source ros1_bridge/melodic/setup.bash